KeepKindling/Baby-Book-Club/README.md

 # Baby Book Club

-Baby Book Club is an informational website that shares my opinions on books for young children below 3 years old.
-The target audiance for this site are any first time parents to help them understand why reading is so benefitial if introduced early, But overall is for all parents.
-It hopes to be useful to parents that care very much by broadening their options as to what book would be great for early development.
+Baby Book Club is an informational website that shares my opinions on books for young children under 3 years old.
+The target audience for this site is any first-time parents to help them understand why reading is so beneficial if introduced early, but overall is for all parents.
+It hopes to be useful to parents that care very much by broadening their options as to what books would be great for early development.

 [View the live project here.](https://keepkindling.github.io/Baby-Book-Club/)